 University Service Award (Awarded to a graduating senior) Photo by John Kish

-The intangibles of character, loyalty and service, which go to make up this ideal Lehigh man or woman, are not always easy to ferret out and identify.
+The intangibles of character, loyalty and service, which go to make up this ideal Lehigh student, are not always easy to ferret out and identify.
 It is for this reason that fellow students who know him or her most intimately are called upon, not only to recommend the candidate, but to support the recommendation with rather full statement as to just why they think a particular candidate is most deserving of the award.
 These recommendations are sought from as many different student sources on the campus as possible.
 Where there is a preponderance of evidence pointing toward one or two men or women, and yet coming from a number of different student sources, the most outstanding of the seniors in terms of these criteria become more easily identifiable.

 Each spring, the Dean of Students Office recognizes those outstanding students who have contributed to the improvement of the quality of life on our campus.
 You may nominate as many students as you feel are deserving of special recognition.